Delaware Quilts

 Line up your strips so they are straight (use the lines on your cutting mat) and cut "slices" as wide as you originally cut your strips, in this case two inches.
 (If you are making a 4 1/2" block with 2 inch strips, cut your sections 2 inches wide.)

-Place two sections with more dark light fabric on the outsides, and one section with more light fabric on the inside.
-You will sew these three together to form one block.
+Place two units with more dark light fabric on the outsides, and a unit with more light fabric on the inside.
+Sew these three together to form one block.
+Alternate the lights and darks, to make a second block.

 Here's a chart to show you what size to cut your squares or strips to make different size nine-patch blocks.